The Long Island Seed Project

 Similar to Yu Mai with wider leaves and a stalk that becomes taller and thicker and can be sripped of lower leaves, peeled and eaten as a wonderful crispy salad treat.
 (100 seeds)

 The plants resemble the head of a palm with so many narrow, long sword-like leaves emerging from the low central crunchy stalk.
 We find these little lettuces mild and long lasting.
-(100 seeds)
+There may also be wider leaved Asparagus kinds in this mix (100 seeds)

 CV- Vanguard 75